 Fibre

-Fibre is vital in relation to healthy gut functioning and lowering the risk of chronic disease.
-Aim for high fibre meals; above 5g fibre per serve.
-Meals higher in fibre will keep you fuller for longer.
-Look for ingredients high in fibre including wholegrains (quinoa, brown rice, rolled oats, wholegrain breads), seeds, nuts, and legumes such as beans (chickpeas, kidney beans, black beans) and lentils.
+Fibre is important for a healthy gut, to lower the risk of chronic disease and it helps you feel full.
+Look for meals with more than 5g fibre per serve.
+Ingredients high in fibre include wholegrains (quinoa, brown rice, rolled oats, wholegrain breads), seeds, nuts, and legumes such as beans (chickpeas, kidney beans, black beans) and lentils.

-Sodium tends to be higher in ready-made processed foods whereas within homemade meals you can control the sodium or salt you add.
-Aiming for 120mg or less per 100g, or less than 600mg per serve, will help to ensure you stay below the recommended upper limit of 2300mg sodium per day.
+Ready-made meals can have more sodium (salt) than home cooked ones where you can control how much or little salt you add.
+Try to choose meals with less than120mg per 100g, or less than 600mg per serve.
+This will help to keep your sodium intake below the recommended upper limit of 2300mg sodium per day.

 Ingredients

-When looking at the ingredients list aim for high-quality whole ingredients.
-The first ingredient within the list is the highest weight within the product and will usually be shown as a percentage (%).
+The ingredients list is a good place to look for clues about how healthy a ready-meal is.
+Look for meals with whole foods like veggies, wholegrains, fish and lean meats.
+The first ingredient in the list is the one used most.
+It is often shown as a percentage (%).
 For example, within peanut butter the first ingredient is usually roasted peanuts (> 90%).
-Other tips when looking at the ingredients list is to see whether fat or sugar is listed as one of the first ingredients as this will indicate if a product is high in this nutrient.
+Other tips when looking at the ingredients list is to see whether fat, salt or sugar are listed high in the ingredients list, as this means a product is high in that ingredient.
 More information on ingredients lists can be found here.

 The bottom line

 At the end of the day healthy eating should be easy.
-Ready-made meals can be a healthy alternative to takeaway and a great item to have on hand after a long day at work when you are short on time to cook.
-Saving this guide on your phone or having a look online at what is available can be a great place to start to see what healthier ready-made meals are out there.
+Ready-made meals can be a handy choice when you’re short on time.
+Save this guide on your phone or having a look online to find meals that work for you.
 For more information refer to our nutrition label decoder.
-Once you have found a few healthier brands and meals, these can be your go to.
+Once you have found a few healthier brands and meals, these can be your go-to.
 Another option is to pre-make some of your own meals and freeze them.
 Check out our healthy, easy recipes for inspiration.